Bay rum

 Bay rum is a type of cologne and aftershave lotion.

-Other uses include as under-arm deodorant and as a fragrance for shaving soap, as well as a general astringent.
+Other uses include as under-arm deodorant, fragrance for shaving soap and hair cream, as well as a general astringent.

 Origins

-It is a distillate that was originally made in Saint Thomas "and probably other West Indian islands" from rum and the leaves and/or berries of the West Indian bay tree, Pimenta racemosa.
+Bay rum is a distillate, originally made in Saint Thomas in the Danish West Indies (and probably in other West Indian islands) starting around 1840 from rum and the leaves and/or berries of the West Indian bay tree, Pimenta racemosa.